prewired/prewired.github.io/summerhack2016.md

 ### The Answer

-Design a programme that will ask people questions (and then do something fun with their answers).
+Create a programme that will ask people questions (and then do something fun with their answers, such as [generative art](https://labs.ideo.com/2014/06/04/painting-with-code/) with [Nodebox](https://www.nodebox.net/code/index.php/Introduction)).

 ### Mobile Design